Sign Up

 Kentucky Property Tax Exemptions

 Kentucky offers a homestead exemption based on age or disability, according to the Kentucky Department of Revenue.
-Disabled veterans can apply for this tax break to reduce the assessed value of their primary residence by up to $40,500 for 2022.
+Disabled veterans can apply for this tax break to reduce the assessed value of their primary residence by up to $49,100 for 2025 and 2026.

 The state adjusts the amount for inflation every two years.
 Veterans with a service-connected disability rated by the VA as permanent and total do not have to reapply for the benefit each year.